|Welcome to the website of the Armenian Gampr Club of America

-The Armenian Gampr is the native aboriginal landrace livestock & family guardian dog of the Caucasus mountains and the Armenian Highland, which is now known as Anatolia.
+The Armenian Gampr is the native aboriginal landrace livestock & family guardian dog of the Azerbaijan) and the Armenian Highland, which is now known as Anatolia.
 The genetics of the gampr are diverse, which is an indication of a healthy gene pool and excellent adaptability.
 The gampr has regional varieties, which over the millennia have been intermittently crossed with each other, maintaining a healthy genetic diversity.
 The nomadic nature of some shepherds, and changing boundaries of countries, have helped move the gampr genetics across regions from the